 Developing this recipe has been very difficult.
 And slow.
 And sometime a little discouraging.
 It often happens with gluten free cooking, you probably already know it.

-I have started to experiment with gluten-free flours about 3 years ago and to try to make GF bread about one year ago.
-Last September, I got the first bread that looked like something I would actually want to eat.
-It has taken me another 7 months to perfect it and it’s still a work in progress.
+I have started to experiment with gluten-free flours sometime in 2011 and to try to make GF bread about 2 years later.
+In September 2013, I got the first bread that looked like something I would actually want to eat.
+It has taken me several more months to perfect it and it’s still a work in progress.

 Of course I don’t bake bread everyday.
 In addition, I am a small eater so each loaf lasts me several days as I am the only GF person in the house.
 But still, I must have made at least 20 different recipes to get to this point.

 You will probably say: “what’s the big deal? the internet is full of GF bread recipes, why don’t you make one of those? “.
 I know, I have obsessively read hundreds of gluten-free bread recipes.
 However, I was looking for a specific result, so please let me explain even if it’s going to be a bit long.

 1) I wanted bruschetta bread, meaning an Umbrian style white loaf with a neutral taste, a crunchy crust and a relatively light and dry crumble.
 This type of bread is ideal not only to make bruschetta or crostini, but is a perfect accompaniment to Umbrian style appetizers of cured meats (like prosciutto or salami), frittata and pecorino or rubbed with garlic and doused with olive oil on top of a soup.
 I wanted bread that belongs to my food.

 2) I wanted to make bread that works with different gluten-free flour mixes.
 Often recipes of GF mixes call for ingredients I can’t buy locally.
 Besides, if my mix has ingredients not available to you – who are probably living on the other side of the planet – you will not be able to reproduce it.